New Zealand beats Fiji 2-0 in World Cup qualifier

 Share via Email

-LAUTOKA, Fiji — New Zealand beat Fiji 2-0 on Lautoka Saturday to take a substantial early advantage in the home and away matches which make up the third stage of FIFA World Cup qualifying in the Oceania region.
+WELLINGTON, New Zealand — New Zealand advanced to the final stage of World Cup qualifying in the Oceania region by beating Fiji 2-0 Tuesday.

-Leeds United striker Chris Wood scored from the penalty spot in the 48th minute and Marco Rojas sealed the win with a goal seven minutes later as New Zealand dominated both territory and possession.
+Ryan Thomas scored both goals in the Group A match, the first in the 27th minute and the other in the 68th.

-New Zealand now needs only a draw from the return match in Wellington on Tuesday to win Group A and progress to the fourth and final stage of Oceania qualifying in September.
-The winner of that stage advances to an intercontinental playoff in November against the fifth-placed team from South America.
+New Zealand will face either Tahiti, Papua New Guinea or the Solomon Islands in the final qualifying round in September.
+The winner will then meet the fifth-place team from South America for a place in the 2018 World Cup in Russia.